alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 * **Decentralized work:** Multiple agents work in parallel on different approaches/datasets/models.
 * **Traceability and validation:** Guardrails, logs, and automatic reports.
-* **Rapid iteration:** You can reconfigure each agent’s “personality” (more rigorous, more creative, faster…).
+* **Rapid iteration:** You can reconfigure each agent's "personality" (more rigorous, more creative, faster…).
 * **Seamless integration:** Call your own functions, third-party tools, APIs, etc., all from the same conversational flow or notebook.
-* **Full or partial automation:** You can leave entire tasks to agents while focusing on what’s truly critical.
+* **Full or partial automation:** You can leave entire tasks to agents while focusing on what's truly critical.